ekwoka/spotify-api/README.md

 Current available endpoints within the Tracks category include:

-- `trackIsSaved` - Retrieves whether a provided album id is in the user's library
+- `trackIsSaved` - Gets whether a provided album id is in the user's library
-- `saveTracks` - Adds albums to the user's library
+- `saveTracks` - Put's albums into the user's library
-- `removeTracks` - Removes albums from the user's library
+- `removeTracks` - Deletes albums from the user's library

-> These last 3 all use batching to improve performance, and these 3 all also use a shared cache of in-Library states.
+> These 3 all use batching to improve performance, and these 3 all also use a shared cache of in-Library states.

 Cachekey: `saved.tracks[id]`
 Batching Limit: 50

+- `getRecommendations` - Gets recommendations based on provided seeds.

 #### albumIsSaved